Pharmacology BSc (Hons)

 Graduate employers

-Our graduates have gone to work for employers as varied as the NHS, pharmacies, laboratories and the wider pharmacology sector.
+Our graduates have found pharmacology jobs with a wide range of employers, including the NHS, pharmacies, laboratories, and the wider pharmacology sector.
 The story of our alumnus Suman Gurung gives an idea of how our course can kick-start your career.
 He got a BPS bursary worth £2,000 to attend an intensive, one-week residential research techniques course.
 Suman's excellent final-year stem cell research project, conducted with course leader Dr Ayoub, helped earn him a first-class honours degree.
 He then landed a job at a cosmetics company working on stem cell therapies for baldness.

 Job roles

-Graduates from this course have gone on to careers as clinical trial administrators, dispensers and technical officers.
+Graduates from this pharmacology course have gone on to careers as clinical trial administrators, dispensers and technical officers.
 Alumna Hilda Bellony started her career at Imperial College Hospital after graduating from UEL.
 She became a researcher at Imperial College London and now works at St George's University Hospitals NHS Foundation Trust.
+Whether you pursue a role in clinical pharmacology or another area, our pharmacology degree will provide you with the knowledge and skills needed to succeed.

 Further study

 You might decide to pursue postgraduate study on our MSc courses or explore a career in research on our MRes programme led by Prof Winston Morgan.
-The university also delivers PGCE courses for those interested in teaching.
+The university also delivers PGCE courses for those interested in teaching science.

 How we support your career ambitions

-Our course is geared towards thinking about your future, especially with its work placements and work experience.
+Our pharmacology course is geared towards thinking about your future, especially with its work placements and work experience that align with pharmacology career opportunities.
 Our annual career conferences have been a source of inspiration, encouragement and valuable information and advice for pharmacology students.
 These events include talks by alumni, employers and recruitment agencies.
-Your degree will leave you well-placed to take up a research post, at a university or in a research institute, entering the exciting field of drug discovery.
-You could also apply for medicine, dentistry, pharmacy and veterinary medicine as a graduate.
+Your degree will leave you well-placed to take up a research post at a university or in a research institute, entering the exciting field of drug discovery.
+You could also apply for medicine, dentistry, pharmacy and veterinary medicine as a pharmacology graduate.

 Career Zone